MicrosoftDocs/learn/learn-pr/windows/build-simple-website/includes/5-javascript-basics.md

 JavaScript (or *ECMAScript*) is a programming language that helps you add interactivity to your webpage.
-When you select a button, JavaScript is the code that defines the event or behavior that will happen, such as open a popup window.
-Using JavaScript, you can add or remove content like text from the webpage without reloading it.
+When you select a button, JavaScript is the code that defines the event or behavior that will happen, such as opening a pop-up window.
+Using JavaScript, you can add or remove content, like text from the webpage without reloading it.
 As a web developer, you can use the browser to test and get feedback about your scripts.

-In this unit, you set up the JavaScript file, create a button to switch between light and dark themes, and then wire up the button to JavaScript code that performs the actual theme switching.
+In this unit, you set up the JavaScript file, create a button to switch between light and dark themes, and then attach the button to JavaScript code that performs the actual theme switching.
 When this is done, you check the finished project in developer tools.

 ## Link to JavaScript

 Like CSS, you could add JavaScript directly to the HTML page, but it's better not to.
-For example, you could create a popup alert, by adding `<script>alert('Hello World')</script>` anywhere in the body.
+For example, you could create a pop-up alert, by adding `<script>alert('Hello World')</script>` anywhere in the body.
 The script tag `<script>` will let us link to an external JavaScript file.

-1. In **Visual Studio Code**, type `script:src` and press Enter (Return).
+1. In **Visual Studio Code**, enter `script:src` and press <kbd>Enter</kbd>.

 1. Adjust the script element to look like the following.
 Place it right after the list.